-Henk Brus was born into the tuna business as the son of a canned foods’ importer.
+From an early age, Henk Brus was introduced to the tuna business as the son of a canned foods’ importer.
 In 1987, after finishing his study in psychology, he started work in the food trade sector.
 From 1992 to 1998, he was the vice-president of a leading multinational canned fish importer in the Netherlands.

 In 1998, he founded his own company, Atuna bv – a global tuna trading company covering the complete vertical supply chain.
 That same year he also launched an internet blog, Atuna.com, which has since become the world’s leading internet portal for tuna news, and the organizer of this conference.
 Atuna.com has now become exclusively a media company.
 Since 2014, Henk is only involved in Atuna B.V. as a shareholder.